-Your personal development tool kit is an essential part of your transformative journey.
+Your personal development tool kit is an essential part of your non-fiction authorship journey.
 The tools you carry with you help you to reflect on your thoughts, feelings, actions, and communications.
-They empower you to identify what is working, and what isn't.
-In addition, you can use the tools to assess your current belief systems and reframe the ones that are no longer useful for you.
-Most importantly, use the tools to inspire you to take action to pursue your dreams, and find your unique and valuable hidden treasure.
+They empower you to identify the lessons from the past, obstacles in the present, and goals for the future.
+In addition, you can use the tools to assess your valuable talents and attributes.
+Most importantly, use the tools to inspire you to take action to pursue your authorship dreams, and find your unique and valuable hidden writing gems.

 Two Essential Tools for Your Personal Development Tool Kit

 After years of exploring, we have narrowed down the list of what you need to carry in your tool kit to just two essential tools.
 By starting with the very basics, you will discover how to make the most of short spaces of time.
 In other words, when you have a spare few minutes, you can reach into your kit for the two most important tools.